BattermanZ/ReleaseNoJutsu/README.md

 ### Notifications 📤

-The bot sends updates about new chapters daily at 7 AM (via a cron job).
+The bot sends updates about new chapters every 6 hours (via a cron job).
 You can view and manage these updates directly through Telegram.

 ## Code Overview 🧑‍💻